mrop/customgalleryprocessor/README.txt

 Imagine Scaling an image, I_original for a boundingbox B to a scaled image, I_scaled.

-If the aspect ratio of I_original is smaller that the aspect ration of B, the image is scale so that the width of B equals the with of I_scaled.
+If the aspect ratio of I_original is smaller than the aspect ration of B, the image is scale so that the width of B equals the with of I_scaled.
 The image will be centered vertically and the lower and upper part will be cut off.

 If the aspect ratios of I_original and B are equal, the image will only be scaled.